stuWolf/TaskTitan/README.md

 * User Roles and Views: Different views for the business owner/manager, workers, and customers.
 This feature is crucial for providing a customized user experience based on the role of the user.

 * Job Management: This includes the ability for customers to initiate new jobs and request quotes, for managers to quote on jobs and assign workers, and for workers to accept jobs and mark them as completed.
-This is the primary functionality of your platform.
+This is the primary functionality of the platform.

 * Notification System: Notifications for new jobs, job assignments, changes in job status, and new reviews.
 This feature is important for keeping all parties informed about the progress of jobs.